Open

 - You will receive a confirmation notice by mail or email, usually in late fall of the year you apply.

-- MPAC will issue an updated Property Assessment Notice showing the change in your property’s Realty Tax Class.
+- You will receive an updated Property Assessment Notice from MPAC showing the change in your property’s Realty Tax Class.

 - Your plan is in effect beginning January 1 the following year after you apply.